Nandhika05/WDM_EXP3/README.md

 ### Result:

-Thus the output is verified successfully.
+Thus the implementation of the GSP algorithm in python has been successfully executed.